Anab: Archeology

-'Anab al-Kabir used to be a sizeable village with 60 tax-payers, as noted by Hütteroth and Abdulfattah.
+'Anab al-Kabir used to be a sizeable village with 60 taxpayers, as noted by Hütteroth and Abdulfattah.
 The cause of its destruction remains unknown.
 Currently, it is occupied by Bedouins from the Ramad'in tribe, who likely settled there during the Jordanian control of the West Bank (1948–1967).

 A basilical-shaped church with Greek and Christian Palestinian Aramaic inscriptions was found at the site.
 The entire complex is 38 x 20 meters.
 Mosaic floors were discovered throughout the site; they suffered iconoclastic destruction during the early Islamic period (c.
 8th century CE).
 The rooms of the complex were used for habitation during the Mamluk period in the 13th and 14th centuries.